Explore the depths of Ocean's diverse offerings.

 Ocean celebrates its fifth anniversary.
 And patrons continue to discover fresh, new pleasures from its extensive menu.
-Ocean and 26 (located next door) are locally owned and operated by executive chef, George Reis and his wife Harriet.
+Ocean is locally owned and operated by executive chef, George Reis.

 “The reason that I originally wanted the restaurant named, ‘Ocean’ is because it touches every continent.
 We pull flavors from every continent and still remain true to who we are,” Reis explains.
 “We serve fish from the Gulf of Mexico, the Northeast, Pacific and the Mediterranean.”
 Reis also employs spices and techniques from the many lands surrounding these waters for a cuisine far beyond what the term “seafood” brings to mind.